askmeegs/build-a-platform-with-krm/2-how-krm-works/partD-cloud-build-cd.md

-## Part D - Creating a Continuous Deployment Pipeline
+## Part D - Deploying Cymbal Bank with Cloud Build

 ![demo arch](screenshots/basic-deploy.jpg)

-[**GitOps**](https://www.weave.works/technologies/gitops/) is an idea introduced by [WeaveWorks](https://www.weave.works/).
-It's an operating model for Kubernetes where you put your Kubernetes configuration in Git, then allow software - like CI/CD tools - to deploy.
-In this way, the only human interactions with the system are pull requests to the Github repo - these can be reviewed, approved, and audited - rather than imperative commands like `kubectl apply -f`, which are difficult to keep track of and may result in unwanted KRM landing in Kubernetes.
-The other benefit of GitOps is that there is one "source of truth" for what the desired Kubernetes state should be.
+[**GitOps**](https://www.weave.works/technologies/gitops/) is an idea introduced by [WeaveWorks](https://www.weave.works/), which represents an operating model for Kubernetes where you put your Kubernetes configuration in Git, then allow software - like CI/CD tools - to deploy it.
+In this way, the only human interactions with the system are pull requests to the Git repo.
+These pull requests can be reviewed, approved, and audited - rather than imperative commands like `kubectl apply -f`, which are difficult to keep track of and may result in unwanted KRM landing in a Kubernetes cluster.
+The key benefit of GitOps is that there is always one source of truth for what the desired Kubernetes state should be.

-Let's implement a simple, GitOps-style continuous deployment pipeline for CymbalBank using Google Cloud Build.
+Let's implement a GitOps-style continuous deployment pipeline for CymbalBank using [Google Cloud Build](https://cloud.google.com/build/docs/overview).
+Cloud Build is a tool that executes custom build steps on Google Cloud's infrastructure.

-#### 1. **View the continuous deployment pipeline**.

-This YAML file defines a Google Cloud Build pipeline that runs the `kubectl apply -k` command described above, effectively deploying the demo overlay in the `cymbalbank-app-config` repo to the `cymbal-prod` cluster.
+1. **View the continuous deployment pipeline**.
+This file has been provided for you, and defines a Cloud Build pipeline that runs the `kubectl apply -k` command described above, effectively deploying the demo overlay in the `cymbalbank-app-config` repo to the `cymbal-prod` cluster.

 ```
 cat cymbalbank-app-config/cloudbuild-cd-prod.yaml